Friday, 11 December 2020

 Petrichor is one of my favourite words and one that I don't get to use very often here in Phoenix, AZ, because it so rarely rains here.
 Well, it did yesterday, breaking a 110 day stretch without measurable rainfall, and that means that I can absolutely use it today.
 Looking outside this morning, most of the rain had dried up, leaving just the petrichor emanating from what little grass we have in our yard.
 If I'd waited for the next rain to review Qilin, this album wouldn't be remotely new any more.

 Instrumental stoner rock has become one of my favourite genres, though I'm not well grounded in it yet.
-It didn't really exist back in the eighties, at least under that name, and I wasn't paying attention in the early nineties when stoner rock was conjured up by bands like Monster Magnet, Fu Manchu and Kyuss pioneered it.
+It didn't really exist back in the eighties, at least under that name, and I wasn't paying attention in the early nineties when stoner rock was conjured up by bands like Monster Magnet, Fu Manchu and Kyuss.
 The instrumental take on the genre came later, mostly in Europe but also here in the US with bands like Karma to Burn.
 I didn't notice until I started to deep dive into rock and metal again and found that it grown into a huge scene.

 I've never heard Qilin before, but then this is their debut album.
-They're from Paris, the one in France not the one in Texas, and, outside a demo and a single, both released in 2017, this is the first material they've shared with the word.
+They're from Paris, the one in France not the one in Texas, and, outside a demo and a single, both released in 2017, this is the first material they've shared with the world.
 It doesn't really transport me anywhere, the way some of the bands with a heavier psychedelic flavour often do, but it sounds damn good.
 The riffs are heavy and the bass isn't so buried in fuzz that I can't tell what it's doing.
 There are repetitive sections that push for trancelike states, but there are also a lot of dynamics to keep this varied.

 The songs have time to breathe too because, while this album runs for over three quarters of an hour, there are only six tracks on offer.
 It kicks off with the eight and a half minute Through the Fire, which is interesting because of how it starts and ends heavy but gets a lot calmer in the midsection, as if the fire itself is a peaceful cleanser of pain.
 The next three songs vary from four to seven minutes, before giving way to the monsters that close out; Myrmidon's Big Jam and Head of Medusa both run beyond ten minutes.
 It's worth noting that the three shorter songs appeared on the band's 2017 demo, while the three longer songs didn't.
 Presumably, the band are growing into their sound.